yusiGM/StrykerAI2024/README.md

 ---
 ### Repository breakdown

-The repository consists of a `requirements.txt` text file and a 'Stryker_AI_Hackathon.ipynb' jupyter notebook file.
+The repository consists of a `requirements.txt` text file and a 'Stryker_AI_Hackathon_notebook.ipynb' jupyter notebook file.
 `requirements.txt` contains all the required libraries and dependencies for the project.
-'Stryker_AI_Hackathon.ipynb' is the notebook containing our teams submission code.
+'Stryker_AI_Hackathon_notebook.ipynb' is the notebook containing our teams submission code.

 ## Instructions for Setup